nicolasbertolino/les-ptits-coquelicots/README.md

 ## Thank you

-I am very grateful for the opportunity I had to work on this project; it allowed me to grasp a first experience in terms of design and development, to see how a website works, and how - even though tidious at first - hosting a website works.
+I am very grateful for the opportunity I had to work on this project; it allowed me to grasp a first experience in terms of design and development and to understand how a website works, from creating to hosting it.

 [www.lesptitscoquelicots.com](https://www.lesptitscoquelicots.com/)